The first question you may be asking is, what is register in English?

-For writers this is important to know, as it is a tool that can be used, especially in dialogue, to give characters a consistent voice.
+For writers this is important to know, as it is a tool that can be used to develop style, especially in dialogue, to give characters a consistent voice.

 Unlike many Latin languages, which have a dedicated formal and informal subject pronoun and verb conjugations, English uses a far more complex array of vocabulary and grammar structures to govern register.

 In French for instance, these two phrases that ask ‘how are you?’ clearly identify formality:

 Vous allez bien?
 Formal

 Tu vas bien?
 Informal